manideep2510/jet-k8s/README.md

 ## Overview

-Jet-K8s eliminates the complexity of Kubernetes YAML configuration files, providing a streamlined CLI experience for:
+Jet eliminates the complexity of Kubernetes YAML configuration files, providing a streamlined CLI experience for:
 - Defining and submitting batch jobs
 - Monitoring job status and logs with a lightweight and fast Terminal User Interface (TUI) inspired by [`k9s`](https://k9scli.io/).
 - Running interactive Jupyter notebook sessions on Kubernetes with automatic port forwarding.
 - Creating interactive shell debug environments for troubleshooting and debugging.
 - Automatic job cleanup for Jupyter and debug sessions.

-Perfect for ML engineers and researchers who want to leverage Kubernetes for ML training and inference jobs without the YAML overhead.
+Perfect for ML engineers and researchers who want to leverage Kubernetes for ML training, inference and experimentation jobs without the YAML overhead.

 ## Demos